Dynamic Electromagnetic Navigation: Experimental Platform

 For eMNSs it is commonly assumed to rely on a linear relation between electrical currents, $\current \in \mathbb{R}^8$, the field, $\bm{b}$, and its gradient, $\bm{g}=\left( \right)^\T$, i.e.

-where $\bm{\mathcal{A}}\in \mathbb{R}^{8 \times 8}$ is the so-called actuation matrix at the centre of the magnetic workspace \cite{quentin2023workspace}.
-Notice, that five gradient terms uniquely describe the gradient, as there are four constraints resulting from the (static) Maxwell equations, namely $\nabla \times \b = 0$ and $\nabla \cdot \b = 0$.
+where $\bm{\mathcal{A}}\in \mathbb{R}^{8 \times 8}$ is the so-called actuation matrix at the center of the magnetic workspace \cite{quentin2023workspace}.
+Notice, that five gradient terms uniquely describe the gradient, as there are four constraints resulting from Maxwell's equations (static and absence of free currents), namely $\nabla \times \b = 0$ and $\nabla \cdot \b = 0$.
 In general, the matrix $\bm{\mathcal{A}}$ depends on the configuration of the coils and can be determined through a calibration procedure as described in \cite{petruska2020magMethodsRobot}.
-Given a desired field, $\bm{b}$, the desired currents are given by

-where $\dagger$ denotes the Moore-Penrose pseudoinverse.
-By setting $\bm{g} = \bm{0}$ we achieve (approximately) a homogeneous, i.e. gradient-free, magnetic field in the vicinity of the centre of the magnetic workspace.
+Given a desired field, $\bm{b}_\SP$, the desired currents can be determined using the Moore-Penrose pseudoinverse, denoted by $\dagger$ (see Eq. \eqref{eq:currents_2_magfield}).
+By setting $\bm{g}_\SP = \bm{0}$ we achieve (approximately) a homogeneous, i.e. gradient-free, magnetic field in the vicinity of the center of the magnetic workspace.